mlrun/mlrun/docs/projects/run-build-deploy.md

  # Build the default image for the project, based on project build config
  new_project.build_image()

- # Set a new function and run it, will use the my-project-image image built previously
+ # Set a new function and run it (new function uses the my-project-image image built previously)
  new_project.set_function("sentiment.py", name="scores", kind="job", handler="handler")
  new_project.run_function("scores")
 ```